buildbuddy-io/buildbuddy/website/blog/buck2.md

 #### Incredible CLI UX

 Right out of the box, Buck2 feels incredibly responsive.
-The command line is ridiculously fast compared to the existing Bazel 6.2.0.
+The command line is ridiculously fast compared to Bazel 6.2.0.
-Here, we are using [Hyperfine](https://github.com/sharkdp/hyperfine) to benchmark the 2 build tools.
+Here, we are using [Hyperfine](https://github.com/sharkdp/hyperfine) to benchmark the two build tools.

 ```bash
 > hyperfine 'buck2 --version' --shell=none --warmup 3 --runs 20